jonaskello/tslint-immutable/README.md

 ## TSLint Rules

-In addition to immutable rules this project also contains a few rules for enforcing a functional style and some coding style.
+In addition to immutable rules this project also contains a few rules for enforcing a functional style and a few other rules.
 The following rules are available:

 ### Immutability rules